edobry/chitin/shell/helpers/k8s-pipeline/README.md

 # K8s Pipeline

+> !! -------- DEPRECATION WARNING -------- !!
+>
+> `k8sPipeline` is EOL & will be removed in the next major version release
+>
+> please switch to [`konfigure`](https://github.com/chainalysis/konfigure) ASAP, contact @edobry with questions
+>
+> !! -------- DEPRECATION WARNING -------- !!

 This module facilitates deploying workloads to our K8s clusters, providing several convenience features streamlining developer workflows and guarding against common failure modes.
 It is to be used in conjunction with a Helm/CDK8s chart repository and a live application configuration repository (or within a single application repository).

 ### Usage